wggriffiths/KodiPortable/README.md

-# kodi-portable
+# KodiPortable Installer
-Helps you build a portable version of Kodi
+Helps you build a portable version of Kodi.